 "Stop," I said.
 "I want to speak to someone who can answer life's biggest questions.
 Send to me the most knowledgeable person in the Universe."

-"Well", She said, "I certainly don't see this every day."
-And even though I didn't see Her face clearly, I somehow knew or felt that She smiled.
+"Well," she said, "I certainly don't see this every day."
+And even though I didn't see her face clearly, I somehow knew or felt that she smiled.

 I remained quiet for a moment.
 I was a bit stunned and, not surprisingly, in disbelief.
 I pinched myself to see if I was dreaming.
-I was of course.
+I was, of course.

-I searched for words but it was a bust.
+I searched for words, but it was a bust.
 Nothing.

-"I'm so sorry," I said beginning to feel that I'd crossed the line by summoning Her.
-After all, who was I to make demands of Death.
+"I'm so sorry," I said, beginning to feel that I'd crossed the line by summoning her.
+After all, who was I to make demands of Death?

 "I truly don't mean to offend," I said.
 "Now that you're actually here, I feel that I've taken a great liberty.
-I want you to know that I'm extremely grateful that you came.
+I want you to know I'm extremely grateful that you came.
 In fact, I suppose I'm eternally grateful."

-"Frank Sinatra?
+"Wait," I said, "Frank Sinatra?
 Frank Sinatra joked when he met you?"

 "Did you laugh?"

 "Another joke, yes?
 Two jokes in one meeting.
-I am rolling I think."
+I am rolling, I think."

 "But you have a question," She said.
 "Let us do this so that I may get back to my duties."

-"I had three questions but you've answered two of them already."
+"I had three questions, but you've answered two of them already."

 "Atlantis," She said.